-Zuni deposition in the central midcontinent occurred within two major structural regimes: 1) a broad, relatively stable eastern platform, and 2) a broad hinge-zone area east of the rapidly subsiding basins in the western portion of the Western Interior (Kauffman, 1977).
+Zuni deposition in the central midcontinent occurred within two major structural regimes: 1) a broad, relatively stable eastern platform, and 2) a broad "hinge" zone area east of the rapidly subsiding basins in the western portion of the Western Interior (Kauffman, 1977).
 Zuni stratigraphic units thicken westward in the area, reflecting subsidence rates in the midcontinent.
-Numerous bentonites in the Zuni sequence originated from Cordilleran volcanic sources.
-In the east, minor structural movements along the Transcontinental Arch and Nemaha Uplift probably influenced Cretaceous deposition (Witzke and others, 1983).
-Farther west, upwarping along the crest of the Chadron Arch-Cambridge Arch was initiated during or immediately following latest Cretaceous Pierre deposition (Fuenning, 1942; Merrian, 1963).
-Zuni structural patterns in the midcontinent were modified by later Laramide epeirogenic movement.
+Numerous bentonites in the Zuni sequence originated from western volcanic sources.
+In the east, minor structural movements along the Transcontinental Arch and Nemaha Uplift probably influenced Cretaceous deposition (Witzke et al., 1983).
+Farther west, upwarping along the crest of the Chadron Arch-Cambridge Arch was initiated during or immediately following latest Cretaceous Pierre deposition (Fuenning,

+1942; Merriam, 1963).
+Zuni structural patterns in the midcontinent were modified by later "Laramide" epeirogenic movements.